jashcroft123/ChessGantryUI/README.md

+# IMPORTANT
+This was stopped due to a lack of sign off at work

 # ChessGantryUI
 An attempt to make a chess playing robot.
 Using  C# WPF front end interactive with an NI MyRIO